SAS-DHRH/dhcc-toolkit/content/toolkit/preservation.md

 A recent white paper by Fuji is enthusiastic about nearline / offline storage using tape:

 > Tape supports green datacenter initiatives by storing data offline without consuming energy.
 Tape systems can also serve as nearline or active-archive tiers of storage.
 This means that the data is available for productive use but does not consume processing power and requires minimal environmental resources while the data is not being used. [(Cooke et al. 2021)](https://asset.fujifilm.com/master/americas/files/2021-10/5c4e59187b7c6d5edb8c8e2bc1078fe8/IDC-Fujifilm-green-DC-WP_092421.pdf)

+## Scheduling

+[Pendergrass et. al (2019)](https://doi.org/10.17723/0360-9081-82.1.165) suggest scheduling high-energy and high-bandwidth activities at off-peak times:

+> As many of the energy- and bandwidth-intensive tasks of digital preservation are scheduled events, the barriers to shifting to off-peak use are fairly low.
+For example, instead of running fixity checks or transferring large amounts of data over the network during the day, scheduling these tasks to run overnight takes advantage of times when both electricity and bandwidth demand are low. [(Pendergrass et. al 2019)](https://doi.org/10.17723/0360-9081-82.1.165)

 ## Curation for climate justice